XAI4SAR/SAR-HUB/README.md

 ## Previously on SAR-HUB

 In our previous work, we discussed what, where, and how to transfer effectively in SAR image classification and proposed the SAR image pre-trained model (ResNet-18) based on large-scale SAR scene classification that achieved good performance in SAR target recognition downstream task.
-We tentatively analyzed the generality and specificity of features in different layers to explain the advantage of SAR pre-trained models.
+We tentatively analyzed the generality and specificity of features in different layers to demonstrate the advantage of SAR pre-trained models.

 ```LaTeX
 @article{huang2019,